I live with my family in Spokane, in the eastern part of Washington State.

 Building Philosophy

 I take a conservative approach to structural considerations.
 While the sound I strive for comes in large part from light construction, I believe that with the proper care, a light guitar can be built that is structurally sound, ensuring a long life.
 I sweat the small stuff, paying close attention to the smallest details which together make for huge returns in a guitar that responds to the player.
-My
+My blog might provide further insights on my thoughts about this craft.

 My customers like the responsiveness and resonance in my guitars.
 The guitars feel and sound alive, eager to make music.
 "Fun to play," as one player put it.
 But beneath the outer layers of woods and finish, my foremost guide is integrity, that it manifest in an instrument that's well-integrated in its beauty, ease of playing and availability of tonal colors.